 - Is rent a fixed cost?

-- What is the formula for conversion cost?
+- What is the sunk or stranded cost?

 Is rent a fixed cost?

 Fixed costs remain the same regardless of whether goods or services are produced or not.

 The most common examples of fixed costs include lease and rent payments, utilities, insurance, certain salaries, and interest payments..

 How to Make Better Decisions and Avoid Sunk Cost FallacyDevelop and remember your big picture. … Develop creative tension. … Keep track of your investments, be it time or money, and be ready to cut your losses when the numbers don’t look good. … Get the facts, not the hearsay. … Let go of personal attachments.More items…